Claude Code Plugins

 Step 1: Parse the Bible Reference

 Extract the Bible reference from the user's request.
-The reference format should be compatible with the fetch script:
+The reference format follows STANDARDIZATION.md:

 • Chapter number: The chapter number